Para ver esta información en español, haga clic aquí.

 Note: Care Partners for COVID-19-positive patients will receive a call from the patient’s nurse before arriving at the hospital to answer some screening questions and receive additional instructions.

 - One Care Partner is allowed to stay overnight with patients who are not diagnosed with COVID-19.

 - Masks are required in healthcare settings at all times.

 - Any Care Partner/visitor not wearing a mask or refusing to practice appropriate hand hygiene will be asked to leave.

-- Care Partners/visitors should use the following entrances - at Edward Hospital: South Entrance and North Entrance; at Elmhurst Hospital: Main Entrance and Emergency Department
+- Care Partners/visitors should use the following entrances: Edward Hospital: South Entrance and North Entrance.
+Elmhurst Hospital: Main Entrance and Emergency Department.

-Staff reserve the right to limit visitors on a case by case basis allowing for social distancing in patient rooms, treatment areas or waiting areas, as recommended by the Centers for Disease Control and Prevention.
+Staff reserve the right to limit visitors on a case-by-case basis, allowing for social distancing in patient rooms, treatment areas or waiting areas, as recommended by the CDC.

 Please note these Care Partner exceptions:

 - Surgical/Procedural Patients - two Care Partners allowed.